JakeTheGingScheuer/flutter_auto_x/README.md

 *(10/13/2020)*
 - Currently do not have access to MotorsportReg's API to lookup event data...
 Plays a Rick and Morty sound clip as a stand in
 - Some overflow errors
-- More testing (would have done more TDD, but the focus was on learning the Flutter and BLoC first)
 - Better layout/styling